RussBerg/pyStxm3/README.md

 There is a second part to this software and that is the SynApps Epics applications that provide the low level device control, namely:

 - **motor**: to provide the positioner control
-- **sscan**: with some slight additions to allow the reloading of settings files which provides the scanning engine capability

 ## Getting Started